What is Florrent?

 MassVentures

-MassVentures is a Boston-based venture capital firm that actively sources investment and grant opportunities.
-The firm also provides support to its venture and START portfolio companies and entrepreneurs, fostering innovation within the Massachusetts technology ecosystem.
+MassVentures is a Boston-based venture capital firm that provides strategic investment and grant opportunities to support high-growth portfolio companies and entrepreneurs.

 What's next for Florrent?